Pakistan Journal of Nursing and Midwives

 The authors may be instructed to resend further detailed information and extensive files for better display of results, after acceptance.
 However, some guidelines for final figure preparation are included below and here if you wish to minimize later revisions and possible delays.

 The authors must give detailed information regarding the statistical analysis, the software used, the statistical test applied to generate results must be mentioned.
 The error bars must be mentioned for each figure.
-The relevant significant and non-significant values must be added.
+The relevant significant and non-significant P values must be added.
 Provide F- values for ANOVAs and T-values for t-tests and degrees of freedom must be given in both cases.

 The data files, calculations, and background details must be retained as supplementary information and should be provided upon request by the editors.
 Authors must mention the data availability statement within the methodology section.